UCL-COMP0233-24-25/assignment-submission-checker/README.md

 #### `-c`, `--check-cnumber`

-If you enter this option followed by your candidate number, the `assignment-checker` will also check that your candidate number matches the name of your submission folder.
+If you enter this option followed by your candidate/group number, the `assignment-checker` will also check that your candidate number matches the name of your submission folder.

+For individual assignments:

 ```bash
 $ assignment-checker -c 12345678 ./12345678.tar.gz